-Listing Rule 5605(a)(2)(D).
+6 Listing Rule 5605(a)(2)(B).

-the Executive Officers of the Company served on the compensation committee of such other entity; or (iv) is, a current partner of the Company's outside auditor, or was a partner or employee of the Company's outside auditor who worked on the Company's audit at any time during any of the past three years.
+year, or \$200,000, whichever is more (with certain exceptions)7; (iii) is, employed as an Executive Officer of another entity where at any time during the past three years any of the Executive Officers of the Company served on the compensation committee of such other entity8; or (iv) is, a current partner of the Company's outside auditor, or was a partner or employee of the Company's outside auditor who worked on the Company's audit at any time during any of the past three years.
 Nasdaq's rules also preclude a director from being considered independent if such director is a Family Member of an individual who is, or at any time during the past three years was, employed by the Company as an Executive Officer.
+Officer.
 Currently, for purposes of Nasdaq Rules, Family Member means a person's spouse, parents, children and siblings, whether by blood, marriage or adoption, or anyone residing in such person's home.
-This definition includes stepchildren, as they are "children by... marriage."
+11 This definition includes stepchildren, as they are "children by... marriage."
 Proposed Change Nasdaq proposes to define a Family Member to mean a person's spouse, parents, children, siblings, mothers and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law, and anyone (other than domestic employees) who shares such person's home.
 Nasdaq also proposes to interpret the term "children" to exclude stepchildren.
-Over time, Nasdaq has concluded, based on feedback from its listed companies and their legal counsel, that inclusion of stepchildren in the definition of a Family Member makes the definition over-inclusive.
-The Bright-line Independence Test is &lt;sup>7 Listing Rule 5605(a)(2)(E).
+7 Listing Rule 5605(a)(2)(D).